LaunchAcademy/java-spring-fullstack-api-marathon/java-spring-api-marathon.md

 Acceptance Criteria:

 - When a user navigates to `/artists/:id`, they should see the name of the artist with that `id`.
-- There should also be a list of all the `songs` related to that specific menu.
+- There should also be a list of all the `songs` related to that specific artist.

 Implementation Details: